 Nora grew up between Haiti and the United States.
-Her grandfathers were farmers, and her grandmothers were Madan Sara, but her parents were able to study and become professionals.
-Nora became determined to make a positive impact after observing the opportunities that were open to her, while her family and community struggled with poverty.
-When she migrated to the U.S. definitively at 13 years old, she vowed to return.
+Her grandfathers were farmers, and her grandmothers were Madan Sara, and her parents were both able to study and become well-respected professionals.
+Nora became determined to make a positive impact after observing the opportunities that were open to her, while her community and the country she called home struggled with poverty.
+When she migrated to the U.S. with her family at 13 years old, she vowed to return to make a difference.

-At 20 years old she worked at the National Coalition for Haitian Rights in New York to gain a deeper understanding of the Haitian context and learn where she could have the biggest impact.
-Her job gave her a chance to travel back to Haiti.
-She was surprised by how hard it was to find quality household items at accessible prices and was frustrated to see the dependence on cheap, potentially dangerous imports.
-At the same time, she noted people's struggle to find formal employment, especially difficult for women.
+At 20 years old she volunteered at the National Coalition for Haitian Rights in New York to gain a deeper understanding of the Haitian context and learn where she could have the biggest impact.
+This role eventually led to her traveling back to Haiti as a Research Assistant several years later, in late 2010.
+Prior to that, in 2008, she visited her paternal grandmother in her family's hometown of La Vallée de Jacmel for the first time since she had left Haiti 11 years earlier.
+During both trips, she was surprised by how hard it was to find quality household items at accessible prices and was frustrated to see the dependence on cheap, potentially dangerous imports.
+At the same time, she noted people's struggle to find formal employment, especially challenging for women.
 This sparked an idea for a business of locally made products that could create sustainable livelihoods for women.

-The idea took force after an earthquake devastated the country in 2010.
+The idea took force after an earthquake devastated the country's capital, Port-au-Prince, in 2010.
 Relatives started reaching out to her for urgent help, and an already bleak situation became increasingly desperate.

-After developing a model while raising two children, in 2015 Nora took the jump and moved back to Haiti to launch her project.
-This decision cost her the support of her family and partner.
-She suddenly found herself a single mother in a country riddled with challenges.
+After developing a model while raising her two toddlers in New York, in 2015 Nora took the jump and moved back to Haiti to launch her project.
+This decision cost her the support of her immediate family and her children's father.
+She suddenly found herself a single mother with no safety net to fall back on in a country riddled with challenges.
 Undeterred, Nora worked odd jobs while building RADIKAL, a micro-retailing brand of cosmetics made with local organic ingredients and distributed through Madan Sara.